nRF24/CircuitPython_nRF24L01/docs/network_docs/topology.rst

 As noted above, a single network *can* have up to 781 nodes.
 This number also includes up to 255 RF24Mesh nodes.
-The key difference from the user's perspective is that RF24Mesh API does not use a Logical Address.
-Instead the RF24Mesh API relies on a `node_id` number to identify a RF24Mesh node that may use a different Logical Address (which can change based on the node's physical location).
+The key difference from the user's perspective is that RF24Mesh API does not use a `Logical Address <logical_address>`.
+Instead the RF24Mesh API relies on a `node_id` number to identify a RF24Mesh node that may use a different `Logical Address <logical_address>` (which can change based on the node's physical location).

 .. important::
     Any network that will use RF24mesh for a child node needs to have a RF24Mesh